 Repeat payments give customers access to services.
 Most customers will use the service on occasion.
-This can mean that the company makes money for doing very little.
+This can mean that the company makes money by doing very little.
 Examples are gym memberships, streaming services, and web hosting.

 Each month the customer stay is an extra month of profit.
 Combining this LTV strategy with these other four is extremely powerful.

 3. Show Thanks and Gratitude

 Most companies never show their customers appreciation.
 It doesn’t take long to write a handwritten thank-you note.
 Doing this is a lost art.